oscar-bender-stone/honors-thesis/source/1_introduction.typ

 // TODO: cite main claims about journals/research communities/etc as needed
 // TODO: make second sentence stronger.
 WHY is it important that they're all online/more widely available?
 The separation of these communities raises a key question: _can_ knowledge across disciplines be bridged together?

-Publications have become more widely available thanks to the internet.
-However, there are more challenges to storing the knowledge therein, as recognized by several papers, including
+// Publications have become more widely
+// available thanks to the internet.
+However, there are more challenges to storing
+// the knowledge therein, as recognized by several papers, including
-@FAIR_guiding_science.
+// @FAIR_guiding_science.
 One class of these problems is .
-Firstly, journals are often highly specialized, requring an immense understanding of the broader concepts involved and nomenclature used.
-This is evident in the sciences, as explored in @hierarchy_science, @specialized_science.
-Additionally, representing knowledge can be difficult.
-In mathematics, for example, several attempts have been made to catalog major theories and results.
-[DESCRIBE ATTEMPTS & LIMITATIONS].
-In other subjects, like the social sciences, there are _no_ standard terms, and the majority of cited references are books, which are not indexed by many databases @social_sciences_databases.
-As another challenge, many formats are fragile to incorrect syntax [EXPLAIN AND ELABORATE].
-Each of these issues, a small fraction of existing barriers, demonstrate the difficulty in creating a knowledge base with both broad applicability and faithful representations to the original research.
+Firstly, journals are
+// often highly specialized, requring an immense understanding of the broader
+// concepts involved and nomenclature used.
+This is evident in the sciences, as
+// explored in @hierarchy_science, @specialized_science.
+Additionally, representing
+// knowledge can be difficult.
+In mathematics, for example, several attempts have
+// been made to catalog major theories and results.
+[DESCRIBE ATTEMPTS &
+// LIMITATIONS].
+In other subjects, like the social sciences, there are _no_
+// standard terms, and the majority of cited references are books, which are not
+// indexed by many databases @social_sciences_databases.
+As another challenge, many
+// formats are fragile to incorrect syntax [EXPLAIN AND ELABORATE].
+Each of these
+// issues, a small fraction of existing barriers, demonstrate the difficulty in
+// creating a knowledge base with both broad applicability and faithful
+// representations to the original research.

 // TODO: cleanup transition + last part of previous paragraph
 // TODO: make this more concise.
 I think it's important to have the scientist part here to address that counter-argument.
 Still, multiple quotes can make things confusing.
 // Ah!
 Combine with a discussion on challenges with *truth*.
 THEN summarize approach to knowledge bases using information instead (and contexts).
 Transition into AIT.
 // TODO: connect back to ontologies + AI (eventually).
 Probably could do so here.
-In addition to this [FIRST CLASS OF PROBLEMS NAME], another major hurdle is truth management.
+// TODO: connect ot universal logic here + summarize it In addition to this [FIRST CLASS OF PROBLEMS NAME], another major hurdle is truth management.
 [DISCUSS Problems with truth + corrections from papers don't propagate!]
 What can be done is addressing _information_, the storage of the